The following new legislation will be applicable within the EU

 - Web banners

-- Infographics: 'New Regulations' and 'Transition timelines'
+- Infographics: 'New Regulations'

 - Stakeholder engagement toolkit compiled in all EU languages (as well as Chinese, Arabic, Japanese and Russian).
 The toolkit includes an e-mail that stakeholders can use to inform their members about the new Regulations, as well as a news article and inspirational social media posts